Familism refers to core values of a family type which

 the Bidimensional Acculturation Scale (BAS), the Social Provisions Scale (SPS), and the

-students were not related to their college adjustment, which was contrary to the
+of Hispanic college students were not related to their college adjustment, which was

-Anglo culture or to the Hispanic culture.
-Consequently, it was not demonstrated whether
+acculturation to the Anglo culture or to the Hispanic culture.
+Consequently, it was not

-incorporates respect for elders and obedience to parents.
-Relationships among familism,
+generations because familism incorporates respect for elders and obedience to parents.

-income, and education were investigated.
-The findings revealed slight relationships
+Relationships among familism, income, and education were investigated.
+The findings

 Acculturation, familism, and alcohol use among Latino adolescent males: